dnl-data/recipe_etl_pipeline/README.md

 **Data Consistency**

-+ Test queries (aggregate, filter ,join...) are executed to ensure data consistency and to identify any anomalies or errors that might have occurred during the ETL process
+Test queries (aggregate, filter ,join...) are executed to ensure data consistency and to identify any anomalies or errors that might have occurred during the ETL process

-+ Data visualisation to see what is in the data warehouse.
-(PowerBI dashboard connected to the PostgreSQL database)